-- the projected timing of (1) meetings with United States and European regulatory authorities, (2) commencement of a Phase 3 development program of AKB-6548 in non-dialysis patients with anemia related to chronic kidney disease, (3) submission of an NDA for AKB-6548 and (4) data from our Phase 2 clinical study of AKB-6548 in CKD patients undergoing dialysis, (5) commencement of a Phase 3 development program in dialysis-dependent patients with anemia, (6) filing an Investigational New Drug application with the U.S. Food and Drug Administration and (7) completion of preclinical proof-of-concept studies of AKB-6899 in ophthalmology; - our development plans with respect to AKB-6548 and AKB-6899; - the timing or likelihood of regulatory filings and approvals, including any required post-marketing testing or any labeling and other restrictions; - our plans to commercialize AKB-6548, if it is approved; - the implementation of our business model and strategic plans for our business, product candidates and technology; - our commercialization, marketing and manufacturing capabilities and strategy; - our competitive position; - · our intellectual property position; - developments and projections relating to our competitors and our industry; - our estimates regarding expense, future revenue, capital requirements and needs for additional financing; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- the projected timing of (1) commencement of a Phase 3 development program of vadadustat (formerly AKB-6548) in non-dialysis patients with anemia related to chronic kidney disease (CKD), (2) commencement of a Phase 3 development program in dialysis patients with anemia related to CKD, (3) submission of an NDA for vadadustat, (4) filing an Investigational New Drug application with the U.S. Food and Drug Administration for AKB-6899 and (5) completion of preclinical proof-of-concept studies of AKB-6899 in ophthalmology; - our development plans with respect to vadadustat and AKB-6899; - the timing or likelihood of regulatory filings and approvals, including any required post-marketing testing or any labeling and other restrictions; - our plans to commercialize vadadustat, if it is approved; - the implementation of our business model and strategic plans for our business, product candidates and technology; - our commercialization, marketing and manufacturing capabilities and strategy; - our competitive position; - our intellectual property position; - · developments and projections relating to our competitors and our industry; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.